 As a child of a military parent, Shane has lived throughout the U.S., Puerto Rico, and Germany.
 After his family settled in the Monterey Bay Area, Shane was accepted into the Upward Bound program where he began volunteering as a peer tutor, eventually becoming Lead Tutor and Science Learning Manager.
 Shane later served as a Bilingual Teaching Assistant for first and fifth grades as an Americorps volunteer with the Urban Education League in Denver and taught seventh grade Math Skills for the YMCA of Greater Seattle.
 Outside of teaching, he is most passionate about college access pathways for urban high school youth, an area he has dedicated over 20 years of his career to through formal and informal roles within a variety of local and national education non-profits.
 Shane earned his B.A. in European History from the University of California, Santa Cruz and his M.B.A/M.A. in Education Leadership from Mills College in Oakland.
 In his free time he rides his bike down steep hills, looks for whales along the coast, and dances to disco.

 Originally from New York, Andy was a Teaching Fellow at the Breakthrough sites in Long Island and Cambridge as an undergraduate and was immediately hooked.
 He subsequently taught sixth grade math and science in Oakland as a Teach For America corps member before returning to Breakthrough as Program Director at the Cambridge site.
 Andy has done short-term work for The Steppingstone Foundation, Aim High, and Summer Search, where he served as an Education Pioneers Fellow.
 He holds a B.A. in Public Policy from Brown University and was an Urban Scholars Fellow at the Harvard Graduate School of Education, receiving an Ed.M. in School Leadership.
-He lives in Berkeley with his wife and two daughters.
+He lives in Berkeley with his family.